-Table 39: Scenario 3
+Table 40: Scenario 3

 What does this future look like?
 Population and economic growth recovery from the COVID-19 period exceed anticipated levels within 10 years.
 There is increased travel demand across the region.
 What does this mean for transport?
 Transport demand puts increased pressure on regional system What will cause this?
 Population and demographic Economic Climate change and natural hazards Technological ★★ (★★ for 3a) Legislation and governance What might be different?
-A variation of this scenario (shown as scenario 3a Figure 33) involves growth occurring in different parts of the region at different rates, with greater growth in the Wellington City and CBD relative to the rest of the region and associated increase in travel demand to and within Wellington City.
-There may be increased demand for transport and mode shift driven by economic growth higher than the baseline.
+A variation of this scenario (shown as scenario) occurring in different parts of the region a growth in the Wellington City and CBD relations associated increase in travel demand to armay be increased demand for transport argrowth higher than the baseline. t different rates, with greater ative to the rest of the region and nd within Wellington City.
+There